 Yes and no – is probably the right answer.
 Or in other words: Yes, but you have to consider a few things.
-Barbara Hamp from Teaching Affairs and Student Services explains what you need to keep in mind when starting your studies in the summer semester.
+Here you find some information what you need to keep in mind when starting your studies in the summer semester.

 Let us begin with the basics of a summer semester entry:

 No matter whether you start to study for the first time, change your degree programme, resume your studies or enrol on an additional degree programme: you are a lateral entrant when you do it in the summer semester.

 - Actually, not much.
 Unlike school, semesters at a university are independent periods of study.
 Therefore, you might not, for instance, have the same German teacher as in the winter semester, who simply continues with his/her teaching material right where you stopped in the last week before the semester break.
 Rather, you will attend a lecture in German philology held by Professor A in the winter semester, and a lecture on the theory of language held by Professor B in the summer semester.
 And in the following winter semester, you visit another lecture held by Professor A, but this time on narrative styles.